semgrep/semgrep-docs/docs/release-notes/november-2023.md

 ### Added

 - Semgrep now records the languages that invoked the Pro Engine.
 This enables the Semgrep team to measure the performance impact and error rates of new Pro Engine languages. **For scans that don't send metrics, there is no change.** See [<i class="fas fa-external-link fa-xs"></i> Semgrep Privacy Policy](https://github.com/semgrep/semgrep/blob/develop/PRIVACY.md) for more information.
+- Added a link to the SSO documentation to help users set up SSO. <!-- 11485 -->
+- **CLI tool:** Added `--config code` and `--config secrets` flags to the `semgrep scan` command.
+When using these flags, the environment variable SEMGREP_REPO_NAME must be set.
+For example,
+    ```
+    $ SEMGREP_REPO_NAME=test_repo semgrep --config secrets
+    ```

 ### Changed

 - Elixir language support now requires the Pro Engine.
 To scan Elixir codebases, enable the Pro Engine. <!-- 9308 -->
 - The Semgrep CLI tool now correctly counts the rules that are run on a codebase.
 Previously, Semgrep counted the total rules in the user's Policies or rulesets, including rules that did **not** have valid targets, and therefore did not actually run. <!-- 9130  -->
+- Updated instances of **returntocorp** to **Semgrep**. <!-- gh 112877 -->
 - **Semgrep Editor:** Rules created in the editor are private by default.
-This means only members of  your organization are able to view rules you have created. <!-- 11267 -->
+This means only members of  your organization are able to view rules you have created.
+To create a private rule visible only to you (an individual) ensure that you create the rule in your **individual account**. <!-- 11267 -->
+- `semgrep scan --config <product>` now uses the same endpoint as the `semgrep ci` to fetch the scan configuration. <!-- todo effect of this change -->
+- Improved error pages.

 ### Fixed

 - **API:** Fixed an issue where the severities filter did not return the correct value. <!-- gh-11307 -->
+- **CLI tool:**
+    - The `--severity=[VALUE]` option, which can be added to a `semgrep scan` command, has been fixed. <!-- gh-9062 -->
+    - The `--sarif` flag no longer crashes when Semgrep itself encounters errors.
+- Semgrep now refuses to run incompatible versions of the Pro Engine, rather than crashing with a confusing error message. <!-- (gh-8873) -->
+- Fixed an issue where the CI provider icons disappeared from the **Scan new project in CI** window.
+The icons now appear. <!-- 11228 -->
+- Implemented minor fixes for the new onboarding flow. <!-- 11209, 11207 -->

 ## 💻 Semgrep Code

 ### Added

-- **Findings detail page:** For users that have granted Semgrep code access, you are now able to view **in-app code snippets** in Semgrep Cloud Platform.
+- **Findings details page:** For users that have granted Semgrep code access, you are now able to view **in-app code snippets** in Semgrep Cloud Platform.

 <!-- todo add a screenshot -->

 ### Changed

+- **Scanning timeout:** The timeout per-rule and per-file has increased from 2 seconds to 5 seconds.

 ### Fixed

+- **Findings page:** Fixed an issue where filtering by repositories wasn't working. <!-- (11414) -->

 ## ⛓️ Semgrep Supply Chain

-## 🤖 Semgrep Assistant (beta)
+### Fixed

+-  **Slack messages:**
+    - Improved readability of Semgrep Supply Chain messages by adding newlines between sections. <!-- (11396) -->
+    -  Fixed links that were not working. <!-- (11210) -->
+- Fixed out of bounds list access error in `Cargo.lock` parser. <!-- (sc-1072) -->

 ## 🔐 Semgrep Secrets (beta)